katejh/portfolio/README.md

 All you have to do is pull this repository and fill in `./public/resume.json` with your information (see the template below).

+Relace `./public/resume.pdf` with your own resume as well.

 Make sure to run `npm install` as well!

 ## Development